opendatahub-io/opendatahub.io/pages/docs/administration/advanced-installation/gpu.md

 ### Prerequisites
 *   OpenShift cluster with GPU(s) enabled

     *   Enabling GPUs in OpenShift 4.2+ can be achieved by deploying Node Feature Discovery (NFD) Operator and NVIDIA GPU Operator.
-Please follow NVIDIA GPU OpenShift installation instructions [here](https://docs.nvidia.com/datacenter/kubernetes/openshift-on-gpu-install-guide/).
-At this time there are known issues with this installation as documented in these two Bugzilla issues: [Issue1](https://bugzilla.redhat.com/show_bug.cgi?id=1905714), [Issue2](https://bugzilla.redhat.com/show_bug.cgi?id=1907722).
+Please follow NVIDIA GPU OpenShift installation instructions [here](https://docs.nvidia.com/datacenter/kubernetes/openshift-on-gpu-install-guide/) and refer to the section on Red Hat entitlements if you encounter errors related to `dnf` package installation errors.
+If you encounter any issue related to this operator, please check your issue against the list open bugs in [bugzilla](https://bugzilla.redhat.com/buglist.cgi?bug_status=__open__&classification=Red%20Hat&component=Special%20Resource%20Operator&list_id=11632255&product=OpenShift%20Container%20Platform&query_format=advanced) for the NVIDIA GPU operator running on OpenShift.

         The [Node Feature Discovery](https://github.com/openshift/cluster-nfd-operator) operator is responsible for discovering and labeling hardware (GPU(s) in this case) features available on each node.
         The [NVIDIA GPU Operator](https://github.com/NVIDIA/gpu-operator) will setup and install the necessary drivers to enable the use of GPU(s) as compute resource.

 ### Configuring the JupyterHub component

 To properly configure the `jupytherhub` component to use GPUs, please enable `cuda` images by uncommenting the `cuda` overlay in the `KFDef` file as seen below.
 ```
 - kustomizeConfig:
     overlays: